-Crown Rot may sound like a great punk rock band, but it can destroy many plants in the garden.
+Crown rot may sound like a great punk rock band, but it can destroy nearly every plant in your garden.

 Crown rot symptoms

-Signs of crown rot include rotted plant tissue at ground level, wilting, leaf drop, trunk discoloration and leaves that turn yellow or even red or purple.
+Signs of crown rot include rotted plant tissue at ground level, wilting, leaf drop, trunk discoloration, and leaves that turn yellow or even red or purple.
 Established trees may ooze a dark sap around the infected area.
-Older plants may survive a few years, but young plants normally die quickly.
+Older plants may survive a few years, but young plants die quickly.

-If crown rot is found in the garden, your best choice is to pull up the plant and discard it.
-In rare cases, a tree can be saved by pulling soil away from the trunk and cutting away diseased areas.
-Fungicides are ineffective in treating Crown Rot.
+If crown rot occurs in the garden, your best choice is to pull up the plant and discard it.
+In rare cases, you may be able to salvage an infected tree by pulling the soil away from the trunk and cutting away diseased areas.
+Fungicides are ineffective in treating crown rot.

 Preventing crown rot